Director, Biosecurity Research Institute

 Virginia and Perry Peine biosecurity chair

-Stephen Higgs, an infectious disease expert with international research experience, became the director of Kansas State's Biosecurity Research Institute in July 2011.
-He is responsible for expanding the institute's biosafety, biosecurity and biocontainment research and education programs.
+Stephen Higgs, an infectious disease expert with international research experience, became the director of Kansas State's Biosecurity Research Institute, or BRI, in July 2011.
+He is responsible for oversight, coordination and expansion of the institute's multidisciplinary research and education programs.

-Higgs also serves as associate vice president for research, facilitating bio-preparedness research campuswide, is a university distinguished professor, and holds the Virginia and Perry Peine biosecurity chair in the department of diagnostic medicine and pathobiology at K-State's College of Veterinary Medicine.
+Higgs also serves as associate vice president for research, facilitating bio-preparedness research campuswide, holds the Virginia and Perry Peine biosecurity chair and is a university distinguished professor in the department of diagnostic medicine and pathobiology at K-State's College of Veterinary Medicine.

 Higgs earned a doctorate in parasitology from Reading University in the United Kingdom and a bachelor of science with honors in zoology from King's College in London.
 He was involved in training and research at the London School of Hygiene and Tropical Medicine and at the Institute of Virology and Environmental Microbiology, Oxford, in the United Kingdom before coming to the United States in 1991.